wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 docker run -d --name decode-bufr-jupyter -v ~/wis2box-data/downloads:/root/downloads \
     -v ~/exercise-materials/notebook-examples:/root/notebooks \
     -p 8888:8888 \
+    -e JUPYTER_TOKEN=dataismagic! \
     mlimper/decode-bufr-jupyter
 ```

+!!! note "About the decode-bufr-jupyter container"

+    The `decode-bufr-jupyter` container is a custom container that includes the eccodes library and Jupyter notebook server.
+The container is based on a image that includes the `eccodes` library for decoding BUFR data, along

+    The container is started with two volumes mounted:

+    - The `~/wis2box-data/downloads` directory is mounted to `/root/downloads` in the container.
+This is where the downloaded data is stored.
+    - The `~/exercise-materials/notebook-examples` directory is mounted to `/root/notebooks` in the container.
+This is where the example notebooks are stored.

+    The container is started with the Jupyter notebook server listening on port 8888 and the token `dataismagic!` is used to authenticate to the server.

 Then open a web browser and navigate to `http://<your-host>:8888` to access the Jupyter notebook server.